TekkenChicken/chicken-server/README.md

 ## Updating Frame Data
 When frame data updates in the `harounb` repo, we need to pull down the latest version and restart the server.
 The frame data files are stored as json in a submodule and then injected into mysql via an update script.

+1. Grab the latest data from the repo

 ````
 git submodule update --recursive --remote
 npm update
 ````

+2. Update the timestamp for UPDATE TC_Characters SET 'last_updated' = <somebignumber> WHERE id=2

+This will bump Alisa's timestamp to a new number (somebignumber) which will also bump the overall version and cause the app to pull down new info the next time it loads.

 ## API Requests